henryngann/covid-19-tracker/README.md

 Covid-19 Tracker that maps case data sorted by country using an API provided by John Hopkins University.

-This tracker sorts confirmed cases, deaths and recovered data through a dynamic bar graph.
+This tracker sorts confirmed cases, deaths and recovered data using a dynamic bar graph.
+The dropdown component filters all countries for minimal latency.

 Made using Chart.js, ES6JS, Bootstrapv5